A. R. Knapp: Early life

 Arthur Knapp was born at Woolston in 1870 to Lt Col. Charles Barrett Knapp.
 He was educated at Westminster School and Christ Church, Oxford.
 He married Florence Annie Moore on 9 August 1899 at Madras, India.

 His wife Florence was the daughter of Edward Moore, DD Principal of St Edmunds Hall Oxford.

 His daughter Margaret Elfreda Knapp was married to the prominent Royal Navy officer and Director of Naval Intelligence Anthony Buzzard, and the theologian Anthony F. Buzzard is his grandson.

+Usage of "Knap" in Malayalam

+During his tenure in Malabar, he implemented several policies that appeared effective on paper but proved impractical and inefficient in reality.
+As a result, Malayalis in Kerala began using the phrase "Knap way of doing things" in everyday language to describe actions or individuals perceived as ineffective or pointless.
+The term remains in colloquial use in Kerala to refer to someone considered unproductive or useless.

 Career

 A Knapp joined the Indian civil service in 1891 and served as Assistant Collector and magistrate, Malabar district, Madras.
 In 1899, he was appointed Under-secretary in the Board of Revenue rising to become Secretary.
-His inexperience and lack of understanding about the nuances of local culture led to many of his administrative reforms being ineffective and unpopular.
-Long after Knapp had left Malabar, his name was assimilated into Malayalam as "knappan", translated as "an incompetent individual".

 Knapp was made a Commander of the Order of the British Empire in 1919, invested as a Companion, Order of the Star of India (C.S.I.) in 1922 and Knight Commander of the Order of the Indian Empire in the 1924 New Year Honours list.